 Once your team has been created, you'll have access to your team settings where you can invite the rest of your team members.
 You can directly invite your team by selecting Invite in the top right-hand corner.
-You can also invite team members through the team setting by selecting Team settings > Users.
+You can also invite team members through the team setting by selecting Team settings > Members.

 Then add your team members' emails one-by-one in the text box and select Invite.
 If your team members already have a Koan account, you'll be able to find them by typing their name or email address.
 If they haven't been invited to Koan yet, you can add them to your team by typing their full email address in the Select a person search bar, and sending them an email invite.

-If you are on a Pro plan, after inviting a team member, you can select which role you'd like them to have for your team.
+If you are on a Pro or Enterprise plan, after inviting a team member, you can select which role you'd like them to have for your team.
 Please note that their role will dictate the administrative access that they have for your team.